-- Take inventory of assets.
-Begin by organizing important documents and consider making photocopies of items such as:
+- Begin by organizing important documents and consider making photocopies of items such as:

 o Birth certificates, Social Security cards, passports and driver’s licenses.
 If a last name change is under consideration, you’ll need this information to legally change it.